-The University of Oxford has grown over eight centuries among publicly and privately owned buildings, including homes and businesses, in a very compact city, creating different challenges from those faced by campus universities.
+The University of Oxford has grown over eight centuries among publicly and privately owned buildings, including homes and businesses, in a very compact city - this creates different challenges to those faced by campus universities.
 While we need to continue to develop in order to achieve the University’s vision, we are mindful of our impact on local residents.

 The management and development of the estate is driven by the University’s Estate Strategy which sets out key principles in line with the University’s Strategic Plan.
 It reflects the key challenges facing the higher education sector and this University, the impact of issues around efficiency and sustainability, and outlines future developments.
 The current five-year strategy covers the period 2013-18 and is currently being reviewed for the next five years.